 - Transforming learning to incorporate global content and experiences across a wide range of subjects and activities

-- Planning for global literacy through staff development, new partnerships, and evaluation strategies
+- Planning for global learning through staff development, new partnerships, and evaluation strategies

-- Finding resources relevant to global literacy through the specific ideas, examples, and programs
+- Finding resources relevant to global learning through the specific ideas, examples, and programs